wp-plugins/custom-baidu-maps/readme.txt

 = 1.1 =

-PHP warnings fixed
+PHP warnings fixed and added instructions to create the Baidu Developers API Key

+= 1.2 =

-Added instructions to create the Baidu Developers API Key
+PHP warnings fixed and added instructions to create the Baidu Developers API Key

 == Upgrade Notice ==